ADA-Software-Engineering-Program/Roots-landing-page/README.md

-# Landing Page
+# Roots Landing Page

-The landing page is the first page the user is taken to when he/she clicks on the link.
+This is the first page the user will be taken to when he clicks on the link to the platform.

-From the landing page, the user can see the features of Roots, register as a new user or log in as an already existing user.
+On this landing page, user can register as a new learner or log into his profile as an already existing user.